dougbutner/FRESH/README.md

 TODO - Something you need to circle back and finish coding
 CHECK - Code may not be needed, but functionality hasn't been confirmed
 WARN - Flag that code may have issues or need improvement in the future
-DEPRECIATED - Old code that for some reason is commented out in a section
+DEP / DEPRECIATED - Old code that for some reason is commented out in a section
 CRITICAL / URGENT / VITAL - Needs to be changed for sure before moving onto production or next phase REMOVE - Code that shouldn't make it into production